amardeep0/learnPunjabi/Level_2-3_Matra/readMe.md

  ---

  **Books**

+- [Learn Gurmukhi by Parwinder Kaur](http://learngurmukhi.com/) - set of 5 books for Levels 1-4

-Following is a list of some of the books.
+Following is a list of some of the online books for reading.
 You can choose the books based on relevant content and your preference.

-- [Learn Gurmukhi by Parwinder Kaur](http://learngurmukhi.com/) - set of 5 books for Levels 1-4

 | Books Names | Relevant Content for Level 2 & 3 |
 | --- | --- |